lsst-dm/dmtn-308/index.rst

 1. BigQuery
 -----------

-Of all the platforms, BigQuery offers the most attractive featureset and has been designed from the ground-up to provide unlimited scaling of compute and storage resources.
+Of all the platforms, BigQuery offers the most attractive featureset in terms of meeting or exceeding the use case and has been designed from the ground-up to provide unlimited scaling of compute and storage resources.
 It is a fully managed service, with low maintenance overhead, and has excellent scalability and query performance.
 Support could be obtained through Rubin's existing GCP contract, and costs could be negotiated to be more favorable.

-A pilot project by Rubin staff used BigQuery as part of "Google Cloud Engagement Results" :cite:`DMTN-125`.
+A pilot project by Rubin staff used BigQuery as part of "Google Cloud Engagement Results" :cite:`DMTN-125` and reported (tentatively) favorable results.

   The results for BigQuery show significant speedups for queries that retrieve a limited number of columns, as expected due to BigQuery’s columnar organization.
 Spherical geometry primitives were able to be adapted for use in astronomical queries.
 Proper data organization, in particular clustering the BigQuery tables by spatial index, along with the use of a spatial restriction primitive led to substantial improvements in query time for a near-neighbor query.
 Retrieval of individual objects was relatively slow, however, due to BigQuery’s startup time and lack of indexing.
 It seems clear that it is possible, with some work on ADQL (Astronomical Data Query Language) translation and possibly creation of auxiliary tables, for BigQuery to handle the largest-scale catalog queries.

-While a TAP service does not currently exist, one is under development by the CADC TAP team, and it is likely that this service could be adapted to run on BigQuery.
+While a TAP service does not currently exist, one is under development by the CADC TAP team, and it is likely that this could be adapted to run on BigQuery once it is complete.
 Data ingestion tools would also need to be written, but this should be a relatively straightforward process, as BigQuery has a well-documented API and many libraries available for interacting with the service.

-Overall, while still requiring significant up-front development effort, BigQuery represents the best choice out of the available options for hosting a database at the required scale and query performance.
+Overall, while still requiring significant up-front development effort, BigQuery represents the best choice out of the available options for hosting a database at the required scale and query performance, with a minimum maintenance overhead.

 ..
 Finally, strategic considerations related to the broader astronomical community and the hosting of massive datasets in the cloud should be considered.